-This research relies on a population-based record-linkage open cohort design.
-By linking electronic records of individuals in publicly funded SUT with Prosecutor’s Office data at the national level, we aim to use a deterministic linkage process (through an encrypted mask of the Chilean Unique National Role) (More information in Annex 1 & 3).
+This research relies on a population-based record-linkage retrospective cohort design.
+We will use a deterministic linkage process (using an encryption of the Chilean Unique National ID) to merge electronic records of individuals in publicly funded SUT between 2010 and 2019 (n=85,048) with Prosecutor’s Office data at the national level (more information in Annex 1 & 3).
 The main exposure variables will be the treatment outcomes (administrative discharge, early and late dropouts, therapeutic discharge).
 However, the so-called “revolving-door syndrome” have been observed either in SUT and judiciary events [7].
 Preliminary analyses showed that individual characteristics may be different between patients who completed treatment and who did not (See Annex 2).
-Hence. our first analytic approach will be non/semi/parametric survival models (e.g., multistate, incubation periods, hidden-Markov), to estimate the risks and time-to-event of different treatment outcomes to contact the justice system, as well as adjust for covariate effects [8,9,10,11].
+Hence. our main analytic approach will be to use a non/semi/parametric survival models (e.g., multistate, incubation periods, hidden-Markov), to estimate the risks and time-to-event of different treatment outcomes to contact the justice system, while adjusting for characteristics of patients at baseline [8,9,10,11].
 As the study progresses, we may incorporate other strategies or models to strengthen the analysis.
 For data analysis up to date, please refer to Annex 1 to 4.

 Project milestones

-Progress report: It will include at least: (1) A theoretical framework; (2) a descriptive analysis (Specific goal Number 1).
+Progress report: It will include at least: (1) A theoretical framework of the mechanisms linking substance use, SUT and criminal behaviours; (2) a descriptive analysis (Specific aim 1).

-Paper: It will be sent to a Journal by 12 months after starting the study.
+Paper: Sent to a Substance Abuse, Criminology or Public Health international journal before the months 12 of the study.

-Presentation in Scientific meetings: Our aim is to present this study at least at one international conference such as the National Institute on Drug Abuse Forum, or similar, and in possible scientific community activities organized either by Griffith University (Australia), Universidad de Chile or other national institutions.
+Presentation in Scientific meetings: Our aim is to present this study at least at one international conference such as the National Institute on Drug Abuse International Forum, or similar, and in possible scientific community activities organized either by Griffith University (Australia), Universidad de Chile or other national institutions.

 Research team

-Our research team has extensive experience in the fields of public health and criminology, and, has strong skills in the use of large datasets in substance use epidemiology, program, and policy evaluation, and treatment research (See Table 1).
+Our research team has extensive experience in the fields of public health and criminology, and has strong skills in the use of large datasets in substance use epidemiology, program and policy evaluation, and treatment research (See Table 1).
 Previously, part of the team collaborated on SUT policy analysis publications [12, 13,14].

 Table 1.
 Research Team